 Why use statues to symbolize new Android releases?

-As we said previously, the first version of Android with its “tasty treat” public code name theme was Cupcake.
-When Google finally reveals that code name every year, it also places a new statue with that code name on the lawn in front of the company’s Visitor Center building in Mountain View, California.
+As we said previously, Cupcake was the first version of Android with a “tasty treat” public code name.
+When Google finally reveals its code name every year, it also places a new statue with that code name on the lawn in front of the company’s Visitor Center building in Mountain View, California.